HarshitaVemula/NLP/readme.md

 The Motion Picture Association of America (MPAA) classifies movies into 5 categories.
 <img src="ratings.png" width="100%">

 The task is to classify movies into these five categories while exploring the various multiclass classification algorithms.
+I worked on this project while I was working as an RA in tme McCombs School of Business.

 # Evaluation
 The evaluation metric used is accuracy per class and F1 score.